cannatag/ldap3/README.txt

 to the Reader used to read the entry.

 Attributes are stored in an internal dictionary with case insensitive access by the key defined in the AttrDef.
-You can even access the raw attribute with the get_raw_attribute(attributeName) to get an attribute raw value, or get_raw_attributes() to get the whole raw attributes dictionary.
+You can even access the raw attribute with the get_raw_attribute('attributeName') to get an attribute raw value, or get_raw_attributes() to get the whole raw attributes dictionary.

 Entry is a read only object, you cannot modify or add any property to it.
 It's an iterable object that returns an attribute object at each iteration.
 Note that you get back the whole attribute object, not only the key as in a standard dictionary::

-    personEntry = personReader.entries[0]
+    person_entry = person_reader.entries[0]
-    for attr in personEntry:
+    for attr in person_entry:
         print(attr.key)

 Attribute

 Values found for each attribute are stored in the Attribute object.
-You can access the 'values' and the 'rawValues' lists.
+You can access the 'values' and the 'raw_values' lists.
 You can also get a reference to the relevant AttrDef in the 'definition' property, and to the relevant Entry in the 'entry' property.
 You can iterate over the Attribute to get each value::

-    personCommonName = personEntry.CommonName
+    person_common_name = person_entry.CommonName
-    for cn in personCommonName:
+    for cn in person_common_name:
         print(cn)
-        print(cn.rawValues)
+        print(cn.raw_values)

 If the Attribute has a single value you get it in the 'value' property.
 This is useful while using the Python interpreter at the interactive prompt.
 If the Attribute has more than one value you get the same 'values' list in 'value'.
 When you want to assign the attribute value to a variable you must use 'value' (or 'values' if you always want a list)::

-    myDepartment = personEntry.Department.value
+    my_department = person_entry.Department.value

 OperationalAttribute

-The OperationalAttribute class is used to store Operational Attributes read with the 'getOperationalAttributes' of the Reader object set to True.
+The OperationalAttribute class is used to store operational attributes read with the 'get_operational_attributes' of the Reader object set to True.
 It's the same of the Attribute class except for the 'definition' property that is not present.

 LDIF